maheshbansod/render-observer-ext/README.md

 Illuminate your DOM mutations with style!
 Render Observer is a sleek browser extension that helps you catch unnecessary re-renders in real-time by visualizing DOM changes with elegant highlights.

+Coming soon to Chrome Web store and Firefox Addons.

+Till then, you can install the extension from source. -> pnpm build and load the dist folder

 ## ✨ Features

 - **Real-time Visualization**: Watch your DOM mutations come to life with customizable highlights